adl1995/HIPS-to-Py/documents/application.md

 ### Personal details ###
 * **Name**: Adeel Ahmad
 * **Email**: adeelahmadadl1995@gmail.com
-* **GitHub**: adl1995
+* **GitHub handle**: adl1995
 * **IRC (#OpenAstronomy)**: adl1995
 * **Timezone**: UTC +05:00
 * **Blog**: http://adl1995.github.io/

 ### Academic details ###
 * **University**: National University of Computer and Emerging Sciences, Islamabad
 * **Degree**: Computer Science
 * **Graduation year**: 2018

 Background
 ------

 In my previous semester, I enrolled myself in Digital Image Processing course.
 During the tenure of this course I implemented filters (Gaussian, Sobel, Prewitt, Laplacian), edge detectors (Canny, Marr Hildreth), morphological operators (Convex hulling, Erosion, Dilation), object detectors (Generalized Hough transform, simple convolution), and seam carvers.
 These were implemented purely in Python, making no use of any library other than ``Numpy`` and ``Matplotlib``.
 This attenuated my interest in Computer Vision and I have been an active researcher since then.
 I have showcased these project on my [GitHub profile](https://github.com/adl1995).
 The most interesting algorithm I implemented was [Generalized Hough Tranfrom](https://github.com/adl1995/generalised-hough-transform).
 I was amazed as to how something as simple as an equation of line could lead to detection of objects in images.
 Although my implementation was only scale invariant, I plan on extending this invariancy to orientation as well.
 Altough the 'HiPS to Py' project involves Computer Vision concepts at a brief level, building a visualization framework has been my interest for quite some time.

 Apart from this, I have also been a PHP web developer for almost two years, and I have worked on multitude of project ranging for SaaS to e-commerce websites.
 I work remotely on [Upwork](https://www.upwork.com/freelancers/~018e56b8591046f889) and [Fiverr](https://www.fiverr.com/adl1995).
 My clients are either IT organizations or independent contractors.
 I have also worked on web automation and data scraping using ``Selenium`` and ``BeautifulSoup``.
 Although these skills are not required for this organization and have no direct links in my project, it shows that I am persistent and hard-working.
 The skills that I acquire are through self learning and consistency.
 Currently I am building an application using [Google Application Engine](https://github.com/adl1995/zoho-portal).

 I started collaborating with Open Source organizations for only about a month now, and my experience has been excellent so far.
 The mentors have been very kind, welcoming and have provided assistance along the way.
 Given my background in Computer Vision and being good at problem solving, I firmly believe this prestigious organization and its users will benefit by HiPS client for Python.
 It would also provide me with a working ground knowledge on Astronomy.

+During the tenure of this project, I hope to improve my skills with tools like  ``Jupyter``, ``Pytest``, ``Sphinx``, and ``Git``.
+It will also provide me with a professional level overview on how to write applications, make plans, organize projects, remotely working with other developers and design a good API.

 Project Details
 ---------------